ichezhia/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 Both images seem to be grainier greyed out versions of the original image. cbc is more grainier, looking like a TV screen that is when you are on a channel that does not exist. ecb is somewhat recognizable in terms of the original image.

-Judging from the image, ecb is less secure, and cbc is more secure.
-The cbc image completely conceals the original image, while with ecb I can still make out the original.
+Judging from the image, ECB is less secure, and CBC is more secure.
+The CBC image completely conceals the original image, while with ECB I can still make out the original.
 From online sources, I see that ECB is a simpler raw cipher and each block is encrypted independently; while CBC is cipher block chaining where each block is chained together and each encrypted block is XOR'd with the last encrypted block.

 An analogy that I can think of is that ECB is like a hash, while CBC reminds me of a blockchain.